Symptoms of Thyroid Disease: What Every Woman Should Know

 A healthy diet is low in saturated fat, salt and cholesterol, and high in complex carbohydrates, including vegetables, fruits, whole grains and beans.
 Eating a well-balanced diet helps keep the thyroid working normally.

-A Healthy Lifestyle Should Include:
+A Healthy Lifestyle Should Include Exercise

 Exercise is important for everyone, but especially for those with hypothyroidism, because it helps keep the body’s metabolism at normal levels.
 Exercise for your thyroid gland.